dki-lab/ArcaneQA/README.md

 -s
 [your_path_specified_for_training]
 ```
-To make predictions using a trained model, run
+To make predictions using a trained model, run the following command
 ```
 $ PYTHONHASHSEED=23 python run.py
 predict